Pennsylvania · Updated 2026-05-17

 The 7 steps to your Pennsylvania commission

 Pennsylvania's process under fully-implemented RULONA is straightforward but lengthy.
 Start to finish, expect 4–8 weeks.
-The new $25,000 bond requirement (March 28, 2026) is the most significant recent change.
+The new $25,000 bond requirement (March 28, 2026, for new applicants and reappointments) is the most significant recent change.

 01